karl/monket.net/contents/cv/index.md

 I'm a front end developer available for hire as a contractor.

-**Currently in a contract due to finish at the end of June 2019**
+**Currently in a contract due to finish at the end of February 2020**

 ## Introduction

-I'm a JavaScript expert who has developed large scale single page applications for Sky, Geckoboard, Qumu, 7digital, and Philips.
+I'm a JavaScript expert who has developed large scale single page applications for Thirs Space Learning, Sky, Geckoboard, Qumu, 7digital, and Philips.
 I've worked across multiple teams, leading teams at both Geckoboard and Qumu.
 I've helped teams manage framework transitions in large codebases and plan and implement large architectural changes.
 Hiring and mentoring new developers is one of my passions, as well as assisting with process changes within teams.

 I have over 10 years solid experience coding HTML, JavaScript, and CSS for all browsers.
 I strongly believe in using tooling to improve the development experience, from storybooks to hot code reloading.
 I enjoy working with continuous integration and short iterations of improvement and feedback.